Kastuk/Stationeers-PlantsnNutritionRebalance-BepInEx/README.md

 # Additions in this branch:
-Most of consumable food now can quench the thrist too.
+Most of consumable food now can quench the thirst too.
 Canned food and juicy plants is best food for rehydratation.
 Milk and soy oil is great drinks, but their vanilla recipes make them costly.